LucasBehrendt/gamers-ground/README.md

 - [This article](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/) gave an idea of how to customize the Django Allauth signup form.

-- [Hiding the scrollbar](https://blog.hubspot.com/website/hide-scrollbar-css) for the reviews section if there is many reviews was achieved with the help of this source.
+- [Hiding the scrollbar](https://blog.hubspot.com/website/hide-scrollbar-css) for the reviews section if there are many reviews was achieved with the help of this source.

 - [Quantize method](https://docs.python.org/3/library/decimal.html) was used to round the delivery cost.